illuin-tech/colpali/README.md

 ## Associated Paper

-This repository contains the code used for training the vision retrievers in the [*ColPali: Efficient Document Retrieval with Vision Language Models*](https://arxiv.org/abs/2407.01449) paper.
-In particular, it contains the code for training the ColPali model, which is a vision retriever based on the ColBERT architecture and the PaliGemma model.
+This repository contains the code used for training and running visual document retrievers introduced by the [*ColPali: Efficient Document Retrieval with Vision Language Models*](https://arxiv.org/abs/2407.01449) paper.
+It includes the original ColPali model, based on the ColBERT architecture and the PaliGemma model, along with later ColVision and bi-encoder retriever variants.

 ## Introduction

-With our new model *ColPali*, we propose to leverage VLMs to construct efficient multi-vector embeddings in the visual space for document retrieval.
+With *ColPali*, we propose to leverage VLMs to construct efficient multi-vector embeddings in the visual space for document retrieval.
 By feeding the ViT output patches from PaliGemma-3B to a linear projection, we create a multi-vector representation of documents.
 We train the model to maximize the similarity between these document embeddings and the query embeddings, following the ColBERT method.

 Using ColPali removes the need for potentially complex and brittle layout recognition and OCR pipelines with a single model that can take into account both the textual and visual content (layout, charts, ...) of a document.